 Pizza Pilgrims Soho | Dean Street Restaurant

-Two years ago the Elliot brothers were fed up.
+A couple of years back the Elliot brothers were fed up.

 So they quit their jobs, bought a three-wheeled ‘Piaggio Ape’ van and travelled around Italy at 32 MPH, getting drunk and eating as much pizza as possible.